uandmeatadeli/SpellingChecker/README.md

 - **Songs (`kanye.txt`)**: Uses complex real-world text structures for testing.
 - **Extra Tests**: Additional tests designed to uncover edge cases.

 #Strategy/testing/features
+## 1. Finding and Opening All Specified Files, Including Directory Traversal

+This component is responsible for identifying all files that need to be spell-checked, including those within specified directories.
+The implementation details are as follows:

+- **Directory Traversal (`traverseDir`)**: When provided with a directory path, `spchk` recursively traverses the directory structure, processing all `.txt` files while skipping over any files or directories that begin with a dot (`.`).
+This functionality ensures that `spchk` can handle complex directory structures and selectively process relevant text files.

+- **File Identification**: For each argument passed to `spchk`, it determines whether the argument is a file or a directory.
+Files are processed directly, while directories trigger the traversal process to find all contained `.txt` files.

+## 2. Reading the File and Generating a Sequence of Position-Annotated Words

+After identifying the files, the program reads through the text, breaking it into individual words and noting their positions within the text:

+- **Buffered File Reading (`processFile`)**: `spchk` reads files in chunks, buffering the content for efficient processing.
+As it reads, it identifies words based on transitions from non-word to word characters (and vice versa), using whitespace and punctuation to determine boundaries.

+- **Position Annotation**: Each word is annotated with its line and column number within the file.
+This information is crucial for reporting the location of any spelling errors found, allowing users to easily locate and correct these errors.

+## 3. Checking Whether a Word Is Contained in the Dictionary

+The final step involves verifying the spelling of each identified word against the loaded dictionary:

+- **Word Lookup (`findWordInDictionary`)**: For each word extracted from the input files, `spchk` checks whether the word exists in the dictionary loaded at the start of the program.
+This lookup is currently performed using a linear search, comparing the word against each entry in the dictionary array.

+- **Handling Variations**: `spchk` accommodates variations in word spelling due to capitalization and hyphenation.
+It applies specific rules to determine if a word, in any of its acceptable forms, is present in the dictionary.
+This includes allowing all-caps versions of words and checking each component of hyphenated words individually.

+- **Error Reporting**: If a word is not found in the dictionary, `spchk` reports the misspelling along with its position in the original text file, following the specified format for error messages.

+These components work together to provide comprehensive spell-checking functionality, demonstrating the program's methodical approach to processing, analyzing, and verifying text against a standard dictionary.

+# Handling Special Word Cases in `spchk`

+The `spchk` program is designed to intelligently handle various common word variations and punctuation scenarios, ensuring accurate spell-checking against the provided dictionary.
+Here's how it addresses each case:

+## Trailing Punctuation and Leading Characters

+To avoid inaccuracies due to common sentence punctuation, `spchk` ignores punctuation marks at the end of words, as well as quotation marks and brackets at the start of words.

+- **Implementation**: The function `stripPunctuation` is used to trim unwanted characters from the beginning and end of each word before it is checked against the dictionary.
+This ensures that words are not incorrectly flagged as misspelled due to trailing punctuation or leading quotation marks/brackets.

+## Hyphens

+Hyphenated words are treated as correctly spelled if all constituent words, separated by hyphens, are correctly spelled.

+- **Implementation**: `checkHyphenatedWord` splits a hyphenated word into its components and checks each part against the dictionary using `findWordInDictionary`.
+This recursive approach ensures that hyphenated words are thoroughly validated, adhering to the spell-checking rules.

+## Capitalization

+`spchk` recognizes three variations of word capitalization: regular (all lowercase), initial capital, and all capitals.
+Special attention is given to dictionary words with specific capitalization, such as proper nouns.

+- **Implementation**:
+    - Regular and initial capitalization handling is primarily managed within the `checkWord` function, where a word's lowercase version is checked against the dictionary to accommodate for regular and initial capitalization.
+    - For all-capital words, the program checks if the lowercase equivalent exists in the dictionary, allowing words like "HELLO" if "hello" is present.
+    - Proper noun handling (e.g., "MacDonald") is particularly addressed by ensuring the dictionary word's exact case is matched or its all-uppercase version is used.
+This is demonstrated in the way `checkWord` and `checkSpecialUpperCase` functions work together to validate capitalization variations and special cases.

+## Test Cases and Adherence

+- **Trailing Punctuation**: Test files containing words with punctuation at the end (e.g., `punc.txt`) successfully demonstrate the program's ability to ignore these characters and verify the spelling of the actual word.
+- **Hyphens**: The `hypen.txt` test file contains various hyphenated words, showing the program's capability to split these into components and verify each part's spelling.
+- **Capitalization**: Through different test files, such as `cap.txt` and `new.txt`, the program is tested against words with varying capitalization, including proper nouns.
+The results confirm its adherence to handling these variations correctly.

+the test cases above show how these cases are all passed and work.
+Run the ones above to check

+# Handling Directories and Reporting Errors in `spchk`

+the code correctly goes through the directories and follows the assignment details.
+The file test and running the code above is an example of this.

+Also the the Error reporting words as directed

 ## Correctness